-- (a) Review and approve, at least annually, the Bank's Operational Risk Management Framework and Operational Risk Appetite Statement. - (b) Review, at least annually, and approve the Bank's Operational Risk Policy. - (c) Understand the operational risks that the Bank is exposed to. - (d) Establish appropriate and prudent policies on operational risks that are inherent in the Bank's operations. - (e) Review operational risk policies at least once a year to ensure they remain appropriate and prudent.
+- (a) Review and approve, at least annually, the Bank's Operational Risk Management Framework and the Operational Risk section of the Bank's Risk Appetite Statement. - (b) Review, at least annually, and approve the Bank's Operational Risk Policy. - (c) Understand the operational risks that the Bank is exposed to. - (d) Establish appropriate and prudent policies on operational risks that are inherent in the Bank's operations. - (e) Review operational risk policies at least once a year to ensure they remain appropriate and prudent.